Man Is the Bastard

-Man Is the Bastard was an American hardcore punk band based in Claremont, California.
-The band existed from 1990 to 1997, releasing mostly vinyl splits, extended plays, and albums on obscure labels from around the world.
-By 1997, the group ended and members all went on to do other projects, such as the noise group Bastard Noise, which originally started out as a Man Is the Bastard side project.
-They are typically seen as part of the 1990s powerviolence movement.
+Man Is the Bastard was an American hardcore punk band from Claremont, California.
+They existed from 1990 to 1997, releasing mostly split records, extended plays, and compilation albums on obscure labels from around the world.
+Along with contemporaneous bands such as Crossed Out, No Comment, and Capitalist Casualties, Man Is the Bastard are often recognized as one of the most prominent acts of the 1990s powerviolence movement, with some critics even citing them as originators of the genre.
+After their dissolution, members went on to form various other musical projects, most notably being the noise group Bastard Noise, which originally started out as a side project of the band under the name Man Is The Bastard Noise.

-Man Is the Bastard has dissolved but its members are involved with a number of other projects.
-Wood occasionally performs in the Los Angeles area as Bastard Noise.
-Kenyon and Connel continue to perform in progressive rock acts such as Frank Booth Youth, Bastard Lounge, ControllingHand, Lux Nova Umbra Est, and Umbra Vita.
-Andy Beattie continues doing vocals.
-Staying within his hardcore/powerviolence roots, he has performed/screamed in such bands as Controlling Hand, Low Threat Profile, Infest, Dead Language, featuring members from Iron Lung, and Cave State.
-His current band, Dead Mans Life (2018) performs the Los Angeles area.
-His "solo" band, Institute of Infinite Sorrow, is active.
+Since disbanding, Man Is the Bastard’s members have been involved in a number of different musical endeavors.
+Vocalist and bassist Eric Wood occasionally performs in the Los Angeles area as Bastard Noise, while bassist Aaron Kenyon and drummer Joel Connell continue to play in a variety of progressive rock acts such as Frank Booth Youth, Bastard Lounge, Controlling Hand, Lux Nova Umbra Est, and Umbra Vita.
+Vocalist Andrew Beattie has since continued doing vocals within the hardcore punk/powerviolence genre, performing in such bands as Controlling Hand, Low Threat Profile, Infest, as well as Dead Language, a supergroup featuring members from No Comment, Iron Lung, Brainoil, and Cave State.
+Beattie’s current band, Dead Mans Life, performs in the Los Angeles area, and his solo band, Institute of Infinite Sorrow, is still active today.

-Style
+Musical style and artwork

-Musical
+Musical style

 Man Is the Bastard (aka Charred Remains) has been described as powerviolence (a term that was created by Matt Domino, a member of Eric Wood's previous band Neanderthal), hardcore punk, noise rock, and sludge metal.
 The band's "set up" included two bass guitars, as well as dual vocals, performed by Wood and Kenyon.
 The band is also notable for their extensive use of noise, even going as far as creating the noise side-project Bastard Noise, which still actively make releases to this day.
 This heavy noise influence was brought into the band's sound in part by band member Henry Barnes, who brought his electronics into the band's sound.
 Barnes made his own electronic instruments from scratch.
 Man Is the Bastard's recordings are characterized by their thin, raw low fidelity production values.

-Lyrical
+Lyrical content

 The band's lyrics are often political and dark, with common themes being animal rights, violence, misanthropy, torture, police brutality, starvation, and depression.
 Man Is the Bastard's lyrical violence was balanced by their adamant advocacy of progressive ideals.
-This record of political activism resulted in their most widely available album, 1997’s split LP with death row prisoner Mumia Abu-Jamal.
+This record of political activism resulted in their most widely available album, 1997's split LP with death row prisoner Mumia Abu-Jamal.